ChenglongWang/GAME-Net/README.md

 This is the code repository of the framework related to the work "Fast Evaluation of the Adsorption Energy of Organic Molecules on Metals via Graph Neural Networks", [doi](https://chemrxiv.org/engage/chemrxiv/article-details/633dbc93fee74e8fdd56e15f).
 The Graph Neural Networks developed within this framework allow the fast prediction of the DFT ground state energy of the following systems:

-- All gas-phase closed-shell molecules containing C, H, O, N and S.
+- All closed-shell molecules containing C, H, O, N and S.
-- Adsorption systems: Same molecules mentioned above on the following transition metals: Ag, Au, Cd, Cu, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.
+- Same molecules mentioned above adsorbed on the following transition metals: Ag, Au, Cd, Cu, Ir, Ni, Os, Pd, Pt, Rh, Ru, Zn.

 The framework is built with [PyTorch](https://pytorch.org/) and [PyTorch Geometric](https://www.pyg.org/).
 ## Installation